0xOFenomeno/0xOfenomeno.github.io/_posts/2023-01-20-Welcome-To-My-Blog.md

 This blog's posts will also be dedicated to various cybersecurity topics. :)

-If my capabilities allows me to reach a certain level in ***penetration testing / bug bounty / red teaming*** I will try to write some specific articles about offensie security!
+If my capabilities allows me to reach a certain level, I will try to write some technical articles about blue team and red team topics!

-I will also share my journeys about offensive security certifications.
+I will also share my journeys about cybersecurity certifications.